IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 		- not necessarily about law - moreso judgement, punishment, justice?
 	- probably there is a bad guy associated w the council here, trying to get hold of the condenser - the opposing lawyer? (karuma)
 - Dead friend
-	- murder was orchestrate by someone working for BBEG, want Kallista convicted to cover up the trail
+	- murder was orchestrated by someone working for BBEG, wants Kallista convicted to cover up the trail
 - Criminal background + connections, assassinations + thefts
     - **in Kevara
     - took jobs from the Council